jayden38/mitum-currency-doc/docs/run-node.rst

 .. note::

-    * 이미 저장된 block 데이터가 발견될 경우, ``already blocks exist, clean first`` 라는 error가 발생합니다.
+    * If already saved block data is found, an error ``already blocks exist, clean first'' occurs.
-    * error를 무시하고 초기화하려면, ``--force`` option 추가하여 실행합니다.
+    * To reset the error and ignore it, run it by adding the ``--force`` option.
     * ``$ ./bin/mc --log-level info init ./tutorial.yml --force``

 Node run
 ..............

-* 노드를 실행하면 blockchain의 저장상태와 consensus 참여 상태에 SYNC, JOIN, CONSENSUS 모드로 변경되며 block 생성을 시작합니다.
+* When the node is run, the blockchain's storage status and consensus participation status are changed to SYNC, JOIN, and CONSENSUS modes, and block creation starts.

 .. code-block:: sh